 The following factors may increase the risk of ovarian cancer:

-Initially the signs and symptoms, medical history, and family history of the patient is reviewed.
+Initially, the signs and symptoms, medical history, and family history of the patient are reviewed.
 If something suspicious is found, a pelvic examination is done.
 In addition to the complete pelvic examination, the following tests are often recommended to detect ovarian cancers:

-However, for an accurate diagnosis, the following tests are recommended.
+However, for an accurate ovarian cancer diagnosis, the following tests are recommended.

-The cancer staging is done by TNM staging system.
+The cancer staging is done by the TNM staging system.
 It provides detailed information about:

 Ovarian cancers can have the following stages: